 Transfer Students and Current Towson University Students

 Current Towson University students may apply to the Honors College if they have been enrolled at Towson University for no more than 4 semesters (60 units) and have a cumulative GPA of 3.5 or higher.
+Learn about the advantages of joining the Honors College.

 Transfer students with 30 units or more of graded, college level courses must have at least a 3.5 GPA and will be evaluated on the basis of their collegiate record instead of their high school grades and SATs.